 How a Postnuptial Agreement Works

-Postnuptial agreements are contracts that are signed during the marriage.
-These are often entered into when there has been some sort of change in the marital relationship.
-Other times, a couple may enter into a postnuptial agreement due to financial circumstances that have changed.
-In either case, the couple is planning to remain married and not looking to divorce or legally separate in the immediate future.
+Postnuptial agreements are often entered into when there has been some sort of change in the marital relationship.
+Other times, a couple may enter into a postnuptial agreement due to financial circumstances that have altered.
+In either case, the couple signing a postnuptial agreement plans to remain married and is not looking to divorce or legally separate in the immediate future.

 Here are some common reasons why people seek postnuptial agreements: